biocodellc/ontology-data-pipeline/README.md

-                        results, and continue the process --log_file            log all output to a log.txt file in the output_dir. default is to log output to the console -v, --verbose         verbose logging output
+                        results, and continue the process --log_file            log all output to a log.txt file in the output_dir. default is to log output to the console --reasoner_config REASONER_CONFIG
+                        optionally specify the reasoner configuration file -v, --verbose         verbose logging output
+  -c CHUNK_SIZE, --chunk_size CHUNK_SIZE
+                        chunk size to use when processing data. optimal chunk_size for datasets with less then 200000 recordscan be determined with: num_records / num_cpus --num_processes NUM_PROCESSES
+                        number of process to use for parallel processing of data.
+Defaults to cpu_count of the machine -s SPLIT_DATA_COLUMN, --split_data SPLIT_DATA_COLUMN
+                        column to split the data on.
+This will split the data file into many files with each file containing no more records then the specified chunk_size, using the specified column values as the filenames

 As an alternative to the commandline, params can be placed in a file, one per line, and specified on the commandline like 'process.py @params.conf'.